play-with-docker/play-with-docker.github.io/_posts/2017-01-25-docker-volumes.markdown

 ```

 Let's inspect our container in order to get the location of the container's layer.
-We can use the use inspect command and then scroll into the output until the **GraphDriver** key, like the following.
+We can use the `inspect` command and then scroll into the output until the **GraphDriver** key, like the following.

 ```.term1
 docker container inspect c1